Ekstraklasa: Early years of the league

-Games of the first championships started on 3 April 1927.
+Games of the first league championships started on 3 April 1927.
 All major teams (except for Cracovia) took part in it.
 This is the list of the teams (in the order they finished in November 1927):

 In this first season of the league, fight for championship was decided between two powerful teams – Wisła Kraków and 1.FC Katowice.
 This rivalry was treated very seriously, not only by the two sides involved, but also by the whole nation.
 1.FC was regarded as the team supported by German minority, while Wisła, at the end of this historic season, represented ambitions of all Poles.

 Some time in the fall of 1927 in Katowice, an ill-fated game between 1.FC and Wisła took place.
 Stakes were very high – the winner would become the champion.
 Kraków's side won 2–0 and became the champion.
 1.FC finished second, third was Warta Poznań.

-1927–1932: dominance of Kraków teams
+1920s

-In 1928 Cracovia finally decided to enter the league, which was gladly accepted by all fans of football.
+In 1928, Cracovia finally decided to enter the league, which was gladly accepted by all fans of football.
 However, championships were once again won by Wisła, with such excellent players as Henryk Reyman, Mieczysław Balcer and Jan Kotlarczyk.
 Warta Poznań was second and Legia Warsaw third.
 This was also the last year of 1.FC's glory.
 The team finished fifth, to be relegated forever at the end of 1929 season.

-In 1929 yet another team (after Cracovia, Pogon Lwów and Wisła) was added to the list of champions of Poland.
+In 1929, another team (after Cracovia, Pogoń Lwów and Wisła) was added to the list of champions of Poland.
 This time it was Warta Poznań, which finished one point ahead of Garbarnia Kraków.

 However, after the last game, on 1 December 1929, it was Garbarnia Kraków that was celebrating the championship.
 Two weeks later, in mid-December, PZPN's officials changed the result of the Warta – Klub Turystow Łódź game.
 Originally, Warta lost 1–2, but due to walkover (it was decided that one of Łódź's players did not have all necessary documents), this was changed to 3–0 in favor of Poznań's side.
 As a result of the decision, Warta (with 33 points) became the champion, Garbarnia finished second with 32 points and Klub Turystow was relegated.

 In 1930, Cracovia regained the championship, (to repeat this success in 1932) and a year later another Kraków's side, Garbarnia, won the league.
 It is clear that the 1927–1932 period was marked by dominance of teams from Kraków.
 During this time, only once (Warta Poznań, 1929) the championship was won by a side from a different city.
 The 1931 champion, Garbarnia, was unique as this was the first time that the league had been won by a side whose all players had been bought from other teams.